aadityagupta27/Sales-Dashboard/README.md

 # Sales-Dashboard
-Sales Dashboard using React and Springboot.
+Dynamic Sales Dashboard using React, Material UI and Springboot.